 Catalog: College catalogs provide all types of information parents and students need to know about a school.
 Catalogs list, for example, the institution’s history and philosophy, policies and procedures, accreditation status, course of study, degrees and certificates offered, physical facilities, admission and enrollment procedures, financial aid, student life activities, etc. The catalog is considered the student’s contract with the institution.

-Census Day: Census day is the last day that COM can exchange money, and the classroom official rolls are based on the students enrolled by the 12th class day (census day).
+Census Day: Census day is the last day that COM can exchange money, and the classroom official rolls are based on the students enrolled by the 12th class day (census day for a full semester).

 Certificate Programs: Certificate programs are designed to provide specific job skills for students who need to move quickly into the workforce.
 At Texas community colleges, certificate hours range between 15-51 vocational credit hours and generally do not require any general education coursework (communications, humanities, social sciences, natural sciences, etc.).
 Level one certificates require between 15-42 credit hours, whereas a Level two certificate requires between 30-51 credit hours.